 What do you do with your Thanksgiving leftovers?
 We have a ton of mashed potatoes left…any ideas?

-If you like healthy recipes like this one-subscribe to my blog.
-I promise not to share your email with anyone.
+If you like healthy recipes like this one-please subscribe to my blog.